Viloxazine (Monograph)

 Advice to Patients

-Caution patients about the concomitant use of viloxazine hydrochloride and monoamine oxidase inhibitors (MAOI), or within 14 days after discontinuing an MAOI, because of an increased risk of hypertensive crisis.
+Caution patients about the importance of avoiding concomitant use of viloxazine and monoamine oxidase inhibitors (MAOI), or within 14 days after discontinuing an MAOI, because of an increased risk of hypertensive crisis.

-Advise patients about the potential for somnolence (including sedation and lethargy) and fatigue.
-Advise patients to use caution when performing activities requiring mental alertness, such as driving a motor vehicle or operating hazardous machinery, until they know how they will be affected by viloxazine hydrochloride.
+Advise patients about the potential for somnolence and fatigue.
+Advise patients and/or caregivers to use caution when performing activities requiring mental alertness (e.g., driving a motor vehicle, operating hazardous machinery), until they know how they will be affected by viloxazine.

-Advise patients that there is a pregnancy registry that monitors pregnancy outcomes in women exposed to viloxazine hydrochloride during pregnancy.
-Advise females of reproductive potential to inform their healthcare provider of a known or suspected pregnancy and to discuss if viloxazine hydrochloride should be discontinued.
+Advise women to inform their clinicians if they are or plan to become pregnant or plan to breast-feed.
+Advise patients that there is a pregnancy registry that monitors pregnancy outcomes in women exposed to viloxazine during pregnancy.
+Advise females of reproductive potential to discuss with their healthcare provider if viloxazine should be discontinued; contact the National Pregnancy Registry for Psychiatric Medications by calling 1-866-961-2388 or go to [Web].

-Advise patients to take the capsule whole or sprinkled on a teaspoonful of applesauce and consume within 2 hours.
+Advise patients to swallow the capsule whole or sprinkle the capsule contents over a teaspoonful or tablespoonful of applesauce or pudding and consume without chewing within 15 minutes when mixed with pudding or within 2 hours when mixed with applesauce.
+Do not store the food mixture.
 Do not cut, chew, or crush the capsule.

 Additional Information